a1ighthi11/a1ighthi11/README.md

 ### Systems Administrator - Medical Management Systems of Michigan, Lansing, MI

-## 📫 How to reach me

-You can reach me at alighthill@gmail.com or call me at 989.413.0859.

-> ⚠️ Please note: Do not share sensitive information like your address and phone number publicly on your GitHub profile for your own safety.

 <!---
 a1ighthi11/a1ighthi11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.